dineshkarthik23/MachineLearning-Classification-of-Arrhythymias-in-ECG/README.md

 # Automated Detection and Classification of Arrhythmias in ECG Signals

-> A machine learning pipeline for automated cardiac arrhythmia detection from 12-lead ECG signals, developed at Amrita Vishwa Vidhyapeetham, Coimbatore.
+> A machine learning pipeline for automated cardiac arrhythmia detection from 12-lead ECG signals.

 ---